 The Company may, from time to time, repurchase Common Stock or Preferred Shares in the open market, in privately negotiated transactions or otherwise, depending upon several factors, including market and business conditions, the trading price of our Common Stock and other investment opportunities.
 The repurchase programs may be limited, suspended or discontinued at any time without prior notice.
 In June 2019, we announced a share repurchase program under which we could, from time to time, purchase up to 5,000,000 shares of Common Stock in the aggregate on the open market.
 In March 2020, we expanded such share repurchase program to provide for the repurchase of an additional 1,500,000 shares of Common Stock on the open market.
 In March 2020, we announced a preferred share repurchase program under which we could, from time to time, purchase up to 100,000 shares of each of our Series C Preferred Shares and Series D Preferred Shares on the open market.
-Additionally, in March 2022, we issued a notice of redemption of 1.492.554 of the outstanding Series C Preferred Shares.
+Additionally, in March 2022, we issued a notice of redemption of 1,492,554 of the outstanding Series C Preferred Shares.
 The redemption was completed on April 29, 2022, at a redemption price of \$25.00 per Series C Preferred Share in the amount of \$37.3 million plus all accumulated and unpaid dividends to, but excluding, the redemption date, of \$0.7 million.
-Following the redemption, there were 804,950 Series C Preferred Shares outstanding, as of December 31, 2022 and as of December 31, 2023.
+Following the redemption, there were 804,950 Series C Preferred Shares outstanding, as of December 31, 2022, as of December 31, 2023 and as of December 31, 2024.
 In June 2022, we authorized a program under which we could, from time to time, purchase up to 5,000,000 shares of Common Stock in the aggregate on the open market.
 In March 2023, we expanded such share repurchase program to provide for the repurchase of an additional 5,000,000 shares of Common Stock on the open market, up to a total of 10,000,000 shares of Common Stock, all of which had been repurchased and canceled.
 In May 2023, we authorized a program under which we could, from time to time, purchase up to 5,000,000 shares of Common Stock in the aggregate on the open market.
-In July 2023, the Company terminated the program, having repurchased and canceled an amount of 139,891 shares of Common Stock, In November 2023, we authorized an additional repurchase program for up to 5,000,000 shares of Common Stock.
-As of February 16, 2024, the Company had not repurchased any shares of Common Stock under the aforementioned program.
+In July 2023, the Company terminated the program, having repurchased and canceled an amount of 139.891 shares of Common Stock.
+In November 2023, we authorized an additional repurchase program for up to 5,000,000 shares of Common Stock, In April 2024. the Company terminated the program, having repurchased and canceled an amount of 4,860,953 shares of Common Stock.
+In November 2024, we authorized an additional repurchase program for up to 5,000,000 shares of Common Stock.
+In December 2024, the Company terminated the program, having repurchased and canceled an amount of 1,488,690 shares of Common Stock.
+In February 2025, we authorized a repurchase program for up to 3,000,000 shares of Common Stock.
+The program supersedes any prior repurchase program of the Company.
+As of February 28, 2025, the Company had repurchased and cancelled an amount of 30,059 shares of Common Stock under the repurchase program.